mhfortuna/mvst-tech-challenge/README.md

 `$ git clone https://github.com/mhfortuna/mvst-tech-challenge`

-Then run yarn install in the base folder `yarn install`
+Then run `yarn install` in the root folder.

 When you have all the dependencies installed you need to create two `.env` files located one in `packages/client` and the other in `packages/server` :
 `packages/server/.env`